-The investment objective of the Asia Pacific Small Company Portfolio is to achieve long-term capital appreciation.
-The Asia Pacific Small Company Portfolio is a Feeder Portfolio and pursues its objective by investing substantially all of its assets in its corresponding Master Fund, The Asia Pacific Small Company Series (the "Asia Pacific Small Company Series") of The DFA Investment Trust Company (the "Trust"), which has the same investment objective and policies as the Portfolio.
+The investment objective of the Asia Pacific Small Company Portfolio (the "Portfolio") is to achieve long-term capital appreciation.
+The Asia Pacific Small Company Portfolio is a Feeder Portfolio and pursues its objective by investing substantially all of its assets in its corresponding Master Fund, The Asia Pacific Small Company Series (the "Asia Pacific Small Company Series" or the "Series") of The DFA Investment Trust Company (the "Trust"), which has the same investment objective and policies as the Portfolio.